soylent/offstream/README.md

 - Streams are recorded as is, without re-transcoding.
 - Recordings are never muted.
 - Ads are optional.
 - Completely free.
-You can deploy it to Heroku or run on your own server.
+You can deploy it to Heroku or run it on your own server.
 - Recordings are stored on IPFS.
-- TODO: Feed of all recordings in the RSS format.
-It works with youtube-dl and VLC.
+- RSS feed of all recordings is available.
+It can be consumed by youtube-dl, VLC, and other feed readers.
 - TODO: No playback performance issues
-- TODO: Good option if you have slow or unreliable Internet connection.
-- TODO: Recording is available while the recording is in progress.
+- Streams are available while the recording is in progress.
 The delay is small and configurable.
+- This is a good option if you have slow or unreliable Internet connection.

 ## Installing